What Is Discipleship? Start With This Simple Guide

 Jesus lived an others-focused life.
 He consistently used His time, energy, and resources to help people.
 He shared words of hope with people feeling shame, and He welcomed outsiders.
 He healed people with lifelong illnesses and spoke truth to people in power.
 And, as He did all of these things, He invited people to live like Him—with full devotion to God.

 Jesus called His disciples to do the same things, telling and showing people what it looked like to be fully devoted to God.
-So the disciples went all over the world and made new disciples of Jesus.
+So the disciples went all over the world and made disciples of Jesus.
 And those disciples made disciples, and the process has continued to the present time.

 Now, it’s our turn—or, to put it more directly, it’s your turn.
 Countless disciples throughout history led to you becoming a follower of Jesus today.
 You can honor their legacy by continuing to help other people get to know Jesus so they can seek discipleship too.
 We do this through sharing our faith, and living like Jesus every day.